tatiaris/tatiaris/README.md

 ### Hi there 👋

-I'm Rishabh, a senior at Texas A&M University studying Applied Mathematics and Computer Science who loves building products and solving prolems!
+I'm Rishabh, a mathematics and computer science enthusiast, full stack developer, and problem solver!

 Some projects I've worked on:
 - [Rekkit](https://github.com/tatiaris/rekkme) - Peer to peer recommendation platform